szimek/signature_pad/README.md

 =============

 Signature Pad is a JavaScript library for drawing smooth signatures.
 It's HTML5 canvas based and uses variable width Bézier curve interpolation based on [Smoother Signatures](http://corner.squareup.com/2012/07/smoother-signatures.html) post by [Square](https://squareup.com).
-It works on all modern desktop and mobile browsers and doesn't depend on any external libraries.
+It works in all modern desktop and mobile browsers and doesn't depend on any external libraries.

 ![Example](https://f.cloud.github.com/assets/9873/268046/9ced3454-8efc-11e2-816e-a9b170a51004.png)

 ## Demo
-[Demo](http://szimek.github.io/signature_pad) works on desktop and mobile browsers.
+[Demo](http://szimek.github.io/signature_pad) works in desktop and mobile browsers.
 You can check out its [source code](https://github.com/szimek/signature_pad/blob/gh-pages/js/app.js) for some tips on how to handle window resize and high DPI screens.
 You can also find more about the latter in [HTML5 Rocks tutorial](http://www.html5rocks.com/en/tutorials/canvas/hidpi).

 ## Usage
 ``` javascript